SmarterApp/TDS_TeacherHandScoringSystem/README.md

 * `<root>\Src\TSS.MVC\App_Data\sp.xml` *
 * `<root>\Src\TSS.MVC\App_Data\sp-extended.xml` *
-* `<root>\Src\TSS.MVC\App_Data\idp.xml` *
+* `<root>\Src\TSS.MVC\App_Data\idp.xml` * This file will be downloaded from OpenAM by going to the following URL: https://[SSO_URL]/auth/(TODO: find proper URL)
 * `<root>\Src\TSS.MVC\App_Data\idp-extended.xml` *
 * `<root>\Src\TSS.MVC\App_Data\fedlet.cot` *
 * `<root>\Src\TSS.MVC\App_Data\reportxml_os.xsd`

-\* These are all required to work with Open AM, but will differ with every deployment.
-Please refer to Open AM documentation for generating and configuring these documents.
-Guidance in creating these five files can be found on Oracle’s website documenting the use of [OpenSSO and ASP.NET](https://docs.oracle.com/cd/E19575-01/821-1818/gjvia/index.html).
-The OpenSSO Enterprise download includes template files with placeholders for fedlet.cot, idp- extended.xml, sp-extended.xml, and sp.xml.
+\* These are all required to work with Open AM, and will differ with every deployment.
+These files include the following placeholders which must be updated:

+* [THSS_BASE_URL]: Base URL of this instance you are setting up
+* [CIRCLE_OF_TRUST_NAME]: Name of the circle of trust setup in OpenAM.
+This will be "sbac" if you are following the quick start deployment guide.
+* [SSO_URL]: Base URL of the OpenAM instance you are using

 #### Additional Config information